Recapping Our Biggest Event of 2022: RadarFirst Privacy Summit

 Creating a consistent and defensible incident management process is crucial to building trust with regulators and consumers.

-Laura Rieben, CPO at Independence BCBS, joined the panel to discuss how she uses RadarFirst to simplify a complex regulatory landscape.
+A chief privacy officer at a major health insurance company also joined the panel to discuss how they use RadarFirst to simplify a complex regulatory landscape.

 If you find yourself without specialized attorneys in-house or the (costly) external resources to ensure compliance, you open your organization up to risk.
 Keeping track of evolving and emerging state, federal, and international laws is time consuming and expensive.

 RadarFirst helps enable the timely and accurate identification and analysis of these regulatory and notification requirements with or without legal knowledge or expertise.

 RadarFirst helps teams manage what could be thousands of upstream or downstream third-party obligations.
 The health insurance Chief Privacy Officer noted that with the platform their team can eliminate what used to be a very tedious and manual process.

 The health insurance chief privacy officer added, “If someone is out of the office, someone else can pick up.
 Everything is in one place.”

 Having a streamlined and centralized approach to incident management allows privacy professionals to have work-life-balance in their careers.